NetApp/harvest/cmd/poller/plugin/README.md

 - **Ignore** - metrics created by some plugins, such as value_to_num by LabelAgent

 # LabelAgent
-LabelAgent allows to manipulate instance labels based on rules.
+LabelAgent are used to manipulate instance labels based on rules.
 You can define multiple rules, here is an example of what you could add to the yaml file of a collector:

 ```yaml